davidroberto/sylius-next-boilerplate-theme/README.md

 A next.js + Typescript boilerplate (blank) theme for the new Sylius API (includes Mailchimp contact form integration + stripe payment gateway integration).

 This is the first version so there is a lot of room for improvements, bugfixes etc!

+You can see a real world implemententation of this theme here: https://www.cloralys-bijoux.fr/

 ## Install and configure the Sylius API